CyVerse-learning-materials/cyverse_mooc/step6.rst

        .. admonition:: Answer

-           Click here to see how it should look and compare your results. **FIX FIX FIX FIX**
+           Click |DE_sample_plants.fas| to see how it should look and compare your results.

   .. admonition:: Question